bjyurkovich/aedes-authorization-plugin/README.md

 #### authorizeSubscribe ( client, sub, callback )

 `aedes` subscribe authorizer handle.
 Once set, clients can only subscribe to topics that have been added via `addTopic`.
-Should return `true` or `false` depending on desired auth pattern.

 #### addTopic ( topic, authorizer, [...opts] )